Prayer callus

 A pilgrim with prayer bump photographed outside Masjid al-Haram.

-A prayer callus, prayer bump, zabiba or zebiba (زبيبة) is a callus on the forehead present in some devout praying Muslims.
-Owing to its societal significance it is also known as the "devout sign".
-Among notable Egyptian leader Anwar Sadat's reputation for personal piety was evidenced by a callus on his forehead from repeated prostration in prayer.
+A prayer callus, prayer bump, zabiba or zebiba (زبيبة) is a callus on the forehead caused by repeated ritual prostration, usually in Islamic prayer.
+Owing to its cultural signal of piety, it is also known as the "devout sign".

 Islam requires its adherents to pray five times a day (known as salat), which involves kneeling on a prayer mat and touching the ground (or a raised piece of clay called turbah by the Shia) with one's forehead.
 When done firmly for extended periods of time, a callus – the "prayer bump" – can develop on the forehead which may be considered as a sign of piety and dedication.
-Some Muslims believe that It is referred to in the Quran as:
+Some Muslims believe that it is referred to in the Quran as: